Essential Eligibility Criteria

 • Packrafters must have properly outfitted boats and be able to perform a wet re-entry.

-• Kayakers must have floatation bags and a reliable combat roll.
+• Kayakers must have flotation bags and a reliable combat roll.

 You must be able to: